knative/serving/community/STEERING-COMMITTEE.md

 * Non-technical project oversight

-  * Charter and refine policy for community groups, including [Working Groups](WORKING-GROUPS.md) and Committees.
-Note that the [Tech Oversight Committee](TECH-OVERSIGHT-COMMITTEE.md) is responsible for defining and approving Working Groups.
+  * Define policy for the creation and administration of community groups, including [Working Groups](WORKING-GROUPS.md) and Committees.

   * Define and evolve project governance structures and policies, including project role assignment and contributor promotion.